Paradeduction in Axiomatic Formal Systems: Conclusion

-To conclude, it is important to say that this paper showed that soundness and completeness are invariant when logics are paraconsistentized.
+This paper showed that soundness and completeness are invariant when logics are paraconsistentized.
+One of the limits of our study is that it works precisely, at first glance, only for axiomatic formal systems and valuation structures, but there are many other presentations of logics available.
+Thus, some problems remaining open are: To develop other forms of paraconsistentization based on the criteria presented in many of the previous works on consistent subsets, and investigate their relations.
+How to develop paradeduction for other proof-theoretical presentations of logics like natural deduction, sequents or \emph{tableaux}?
 Other step is the investigation of problems in complexity theory.
 For instance, given a logic in which the satisfiability problem belongs to a given complexity class, what happens in the case of paraconsistentizing this logic?
-A conjecture is that complexity goes high, as the set of consistent subsets seems to increase.
+A conjecture is that complexity increases, as the set of consistent subsets has greater cardinality.
 However, we do not have a proof of this fact.
 We conjecture also that if complexity decreases, then ways of paraconsistentizing can also be used to study some problems in the domain of advanced theoretical computer science.